 Burn Boot Camp is on the SBA Franchise Directory, so SBA-approved lenders use an expedited eligibility path.
 At $145K–$485K, this fits within SBA Express range.
 Key underwriting factors per SBA Standard Operating Procedure 50 10 7:

 ClearValue Lending works with fitness and wellness franchise operators on SBA 7(a), equipment financing, and working capital lines.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources